gallenc/opennms-examples-tutorials-1/workup/opennms-node-red/README.md

 ## Running the example

-The Node-Red simulation and OpenNMS will run using `docker compose up -d'
+The Node-Red simulation and OpenNMS will run using `docker compose up -d`

-However you will need to install the mqtt client before trying to use OpenNMS to connect to MQTT
+However you will need to install the mqtt client before trying to use OpenNMS to connect to MQTT.
+The plugin is installed in the opennms deploy directory.

-A simple maven file is provided with profiles to either use the plugi from the local maven repo or download the plugin from github releases.
+To make this easier, a simple maven pom.xml file is provided with profiles to either use the mqtt plugin from the local maven repo or to download the plugin from github releases.
 The default is to download from releases which avoids having to compile the plugin locally

-before using this docker compose example run
+before running the docker compose example run
 ```
 mvn clean install
 ```
+This will download and install the mqtt plugin

-to use local repo use with locally built plugin
+If you want to build the plugin and use a local .m2 repo use the profile

 ```
 mvn clean install -Plocal-maven
 ```
-You must first build the plugin.
+To do this, you must first build the plugin.

-In order to build the MQTT plugin for openNMS, you must first check out and compile the OpenNMS code in order to get the build dependencies into the local maven repository.
+In order to build the MQTT plugin for OpenNMS, you must first check out and compile the OpenNMS code in order to get the build dependencies into the local maven repository.
-Unfortunately these dependencies are not stored in maven central
+Unfortunately these dependencies are not stored in maven central.

 After that you can build the MQTT plugin. see [opennms-mqtt-plugin](https://github.com/opennms-forge/opennms-mqtt-plugin)